Report Filter

 Workforce Development

 The Virginia Tourism Authority has been able to retain employees long-term, which has resulted in a stable and high-quality workforce.
-In recent years, VTA payroll costs have been rising, which reflects the need to be competitive with the private sector in order to attract the best candidates and to retain well-qualified workers.
+In recent years, VTA payroll costs have been rising, which reflects the need to be competitive with the private sector to attract the best candidates and to retain well-qualified workers.
 VTA has been recognized as one of the best tourism offices in the United States and has won awards for its efforts.
-However, having a large number of long-tenured employees will impact the future of the Authority and succession planning is and will continue to be critical.
+However, having many long-tenured employees will impact the future of the Authority and succession planning is and will continue to be critical.

-The Authority encourages continuing professional development through Innerwill to provide a customized leadership training program for all employees with management responsibilities and to conduct a focus group for younger, nonmanagerial employees regarding the agency's workplace climate.
+The Authority encourages continuing professional development through Innerwill and other outside experts to provide a customized leadership training program for all employees with management responsibilities and to conduct a focus group for younger, nonmanagerial employees regarding the agency's workplace climate.

-The Authority relies heavily on part-time staff to operate the state Welcome Centers.
-The funds for this come largely from the Virginia Department of Transportation and the sale of brochure display space and advertising panels.
+The Authority relies heavily on part-time staff to operate the state Welcome Centers, with needs changing throughout the year.
+Slightly more than half of the funds for this come largely from the Virginia Department of Transportation and the sale of brochure display space and advertising panels.
 The funding, however, has not kept pace with the cost of operations, which puts additional financial pressure on the Authority.

 Staffing